Dogs in Vietnam: Not just for dinner anymore

 Not everyone feels the same and it might take quite a bit to convince many Vietnamese that dogs really are man's best friend.

-A dealer in Cao Xa, a supply hub on the outskirts of Hanoi, told Reuters his village receives a two-tonne (1 tonne = 1.102 metric tons) truck of live dogs every three days for sale as meat.
+A dealer in Cao Xa, a supply hub on the outskirts of Hanoi, told Reuters his village receives a two-tonne truck of live dogs every three days for sale as meat.

 It is the kind of delivery that French actress and animal rights campaigner Brigitte Bardot has taken issue with, calling it "appalling".